-Having put it off for years, we’re on a bit of an N64 spree right now, mainly because we’re hitting the 20th anniversaries for a batch of our favourite games from this lovely games console.
+Having put it off for years, we’re on a bit of a Nintendo 64 spree right now, mainly because we’re hitting the 20th anniversaries for a batch of our favourite games from this lovely games console.

 Turok: Dinosaur Hunter

 He also has access to some pretty insane weaponry which, in FPS lore, he’s able to use instantaneously without first checking an instruction manual.

 Into this you step, with all sorts of aliens and dinosaurs about the place to wipe out.
 There are also human beings as well, but who likes those things?
 You can just wipe them out.

 Basically, the game employed the yellow C buttons to move forward, backward, or wherever.
 You then had to time this with the analogue stick to direct Turok—putting it simply, it took some getting used to and was utterly baffling at first.

 This isn’t Half-Life 2, but it’s reasonably engaging on a basic level.
 Turok remains interesting, however, simply due to the technical issues it laboured under.
 Let’s take a look.

 A common issue with N64 games was the distance fog employed by many developers.
 Fogging was used because the processing power of the era couldn’t render objects in the distance.

 Turok: Dinosaur Hunter is probably the most famous example of this.
 It’s arguably now most famous for its fogging issues, which caused a bit of consternation at the time and now stands as a reminder of how primitive stuff was 20+ years back.

 However, other N64 games weren’t quite so lucky.
-Whether it’s Aero Gauge (which made the idiotic claim on its marketing material “This will be game of the year”—10% in N64 Magazine), Body Harvest, or others, the fog remains a peculiar part of the N64’s history.
+That includes Aero Gauge (which made the idiotic claim on its marketing material, “This will be game of the year”—10% in N64 Magazine), Body Harvest, or others, the fog remains a peculiar part of the N64’s history.